ssbsukirat/medicine/Endocrinology/Pituitary Tumor Syndromes.md

 - **Surgical Strategy**:
     - Whenever possible, the pituitary mass lesion should be **selectively excised**.
     - Normal pituitary tissue should be manipulated or resected only when critical for effective mass dissection.
-    - **Nonselective hemihypophysectomy or total hypophysectomy** may be indicated if no hypersecreting mass lesion is clearly discernible, multifocal lesions are present, or remaining nontumorous pituitary tissue is necrotic.
-This increases likelihood of postoperative hypopituitarism and lifelong hormone replacement.
+    - **Nonselective hemihypophysectomy or total hypophysectomy** may be indicated if ==no hypersecreting mass lesion is clearly discernible, multifocal lesions are present, or remaining nontumorous pituitary tissue is necrotic.== This increases likelihood of postoperative hypopituitarism and lifelong hormone replacement.
 - **Outcomes**:
     - **Preoperative mass effects**, including visual field defects and compromised pituitary function, may be **reversed by surgery**, particularly when deficits are not long-standing.
     - For large and invasive tumors, balancing maximal tumor resection with preservation of anterior pituitary hormonal function (especially growth and reproductive function in younger patients) is necessary.